 Our future performance depends in large part upon our management team's ability to execute our strategy to position the company for the future.
 This strategy includes the growth of our Commercial segment business, introduction of new products and benefit designs, including our Smart products, the successful implementation of our e-business initiatives and the selection and adoption of new technologies.
 We believe that the adoption of new technologies will contribute toward a reduction in administrative costs as we more closely align our workforce with our membership.
 This alignment is achieved through reductions in workforce or by employing additional people in certain strategic operating areas such as sales and underwriting.
-Additionally, we have consolidated our service centers and their related systems as part of our operational initiatives that are intended to position the company for future growth.
+Additionally, we have consolidated our service centers and their related systems as part of our operational initiatives.
+There can be no assurance that we will be able to successfully implement our operational and strategic initiatives that are intended to position the company for future growth.
 Failure to implement this strategy may result in a material adverse effect on our financial position, results of operations and cash flows.